TomasHubelbauer/vscode-bare-extension/readme.md

 how I did it.
 Most likely the process will require using `vsce package` to pack the extension directory up to a VSIX archive and then `vsce publish` to submit the extension to the VS Code Marketplace.

+## To-Do

+### Figure out why in the workflow the process runs indefinitely

+Maybe the IPC doesn't work?